WORKING WITH CHEMICALS

 All staff and students who work with chemicals must be provided with the following training:

-- general instruction on how to identify hazardous substances and dangerous goods, and read MSDS.
-New research staff and student are encouraged to attend specific working with chemicals training.
+- General instruction on how to read a Safety Data Sheet and identify hazardous chemicals and dangerous goods.
+New research staff and student are encouraged to attend specific Working with Chemicals Training.

-- Specific information about the chemicals they will be working with, i.e. review of the relevant MSDS and risk assessment.
+- Specific information about the chemicals they will be working with, i.e. review of the relevant SDS and risk assessment.

 - Specific on the job training in the tasks to be performed including demonstration of the work to be performed and direct (face to face) supervision until they are deemed competent in the process.
 Achievement of competence should be documented and ongoing general supervision must also be provided.